Oregon Court of Appeals

 Address: Supreme Court Bldg., 1163 State St., Salem 97301-2563

 Records and Case Information: 503-986-5555; Oregon Relay 771

-Created in 1969 as a five-judge court, the Court of Appeals was expanded to six judges in 1973, to ten judges in 1977 and to 13 judges in 2012.
-The judges, otherwise elected on a statewide, nonpartisan basis for six-year terms, must be United States citizens, members of the Oregon State Bar and qualified electors of their county of residence.
+Created in 1969 as a five-judge court, the Court of Appeals was expanded to six judges in 1973, ten judges in 1977 and 13 judges in 2012.
+The judges, are elected on a statewide, nonpartisan basis for six-year terms, must be United States citizens, members of the Oregon State Bar and qualified electors of their county of residence.
 The chief justice of the Supreme Court appoints a chief judge from among the judges of the Court of Appeals.